Wednesday, April 30, 2025

 Hi Blog,

-Even though it is my trisuit theme session but there is something that struck in my mind...
+Even though it is my trisuit theme session, there is something that struck in my mind...
 To continue what I had started in the April Overview.
 Even though some or many of my friendships faded, I still think about them from time to time.
 Not in an obsessive way—just in those quiet moments when my mind drifts back to the people who once mattered.
 As an INFJ, I don’t make deep connections easily, so when I do, I hold onto them dearly.
 That’s why it hurt when a friend I knew and trusted suddenly grew distant.
 Just a shift of coldness I couldn’t quite understand.
-I kept wondering: Did I do something wrong?
+I kept wondering, did I do something wrong?
 Was I being too sensitive?
 Maybe it was nothing, or maybe it was everything.
 Either way, the silence between us started saying more than words ever could.

 Personally, I don’t like conflict, but when someone pulled away, I didn’t chase or demand answers.
 Instead, I retreated, like I always do when I sense someone doesn’t want me around.